OctopusDeploy/blog/blog/2020-03/jenkinsfiles-with-atom/index.md

  - Octopus
 ---

 Declarative pipelines are a popular feature in Jenkins allowing build processes to be committed alongside the code being built.
-Jenkinsfiles are essentially code following the Groovy syntax.
-However, for developers used to relying on a local compile to ensure their code is valid, it can be frustrating to have to wait for Jenkins to attempt to execute their Jenkinsfile before finding syntax errors.
+Jenkinsfiles are essentially Groovy syntax, however, for developers used to relying on a local compile to ensure their code is valid, it can be frustrating to have to wait for Jenkins to attempt to execute their Jenkinsfile before finding syntax errors.

 Jenkins provides a solution by providing the ability to verify a Jenkinsfile before it is executed.
-This can be performed [manually from the command line](https://jenkins.io/doc/book/pipeline/development/#linter), but IDE plugins provide a more integrated experience.
+This can be performed [manually from the command line](https://jenkins.io/doc/book/pipeline/development/#linter), or with IDE plugins to provide a more integrated experience.

 In this blog post we'll look at the Jenkinsfile linting tools available in the Atom editor.